-Liz Tynan is a former journalism academic with a background in both print and electronic media, and a long-standing specialty in science journalism and editing.
+Liz Tynan is a lecturer at the JCU Graduate Research School in Townsville, teaching academic writing and critical thinking skills to postgraduate students.
+She is a former journalism academic with a background in print and electronic media, and a long-standing speciality in science journalism and editing.
 She has worked for the ABC as a reporter and subeditor, and was later Sydney correspondent for New Scientist.
 She first joined academia in 1997 when she began work in the Journalism program at James Cook University (JCU).
-She also worked for five years at the University of Tasmania, where she helped set up a community radio station (Edge Radio), before returning for another stint in the JCU journalism program.
-After teaching journalism and public relations for more than ten years at the University of Tasmania and JCU, she recently returned to science writing, joining the Australian Institute of Marine Science (AIMS) as senior writer.
+She also worked for five years at the University of Tasmania, where she helped set up a community radio station (Edge Radio), before returning for a second stint in the JCU journalism program.